zalando-incubator/catwatch/README.md

 # catwatch

-CatWatch presents statistics about your most popular projects on github.com and your most active contributors.
-The results are accessible via REST API and statistics website.
+CatWatch provides a web application that fetches regularly statistics for your GitHub accounts from GitHub.

-In comparison to [CoderStats](http://coderstats.net/) the statistics can be aggregated by a list of GitHub accounts.
+The web application processes and saves the data in a database and then makes the data available via a REST-API.

-The project contains a webapp that fetches regularly statistics for selected accounts from GitHub.
+The provided data reveal the popularity of your projects, your most active contributors etc.

-The webapp processes and saves the data in a database and then makes it available via a [REST-API](https://zalando.github.io/catwatch/).
+In comparison to [CoderStats](http://coderstats.net/) the statistics can be aggregated over a list of GitHub accounts.

 ## Getting started